 We ensure that vulnerable displacement-affected populations are able to exercise their rights and achieve durable solutions.
 We:

 - help displaced people to understand their rights and provide them with one-on-one legal consultation

 - assist displaced people to access civil documentation such as birth, marriage and death certificates

-- working together with NRC Somalia, we provide refugees with information about living conditions in their home countries and inform them about the voluntary repatriation process
+- work together with NRC Somalia and provide refugees with information about living conditions in their home countries and inform them about the voluntary repatriation process

 Livelihoods and food security

 We strive to improve living conditions and access to livelihood opportunities.
 We:

 - provide graduates from vocational training courses with business training, grants start- up packages and multiple services including mentorships and career guidance

 - provide tailored advanced training for youth refugees in partnership with social enterprises in pre-identified value chains to access jobs and self-employment

 - help refugees and surrounding host communities to form community groups and obtain business licences and access to loans and credits